GeekGirlCon’s staff is made of 100% volunteers. Right up to our fearless leaders. We are all really geeky. Get to know a little about us.

 Long ago, in a land of lakes far, far away (Minnesota), AJ grew up finding solace from winter winds by curling up with Archie comics, feverishly playing Scrabble, and collecting TMNT action figures.
 After supercharging her bookworm powers and word wizardry through a B.A. in Creative Writing, she moved to the Emerald City to dive into its thriving geek culture and arts community.
 She currently works as a copywriter for Zulily.com and contributes concert reviews and pictures to a number of local music blogs.
 If she’s not out photographing poetry slams or dance parties, she’s probably cruising around on her bike pretending to be Catwoman.
 Either way, she’s definitely Instagramming and tweeting it all like mad.
 Go say hi!

-Jess grew up in England, which provided a foundational love for Doctor Who, Britpop, and tea.
-Her first novella, written at age 7, was a fantasy adventure influenced by the Narnia books, and she pretty much hasn’t stopped writing since then.
+Winter grew up in England, which provided a foundational love for Doctor Who, Britpop, and tea.
+Their first novella, written at age 7, was a fantasy adventure influenced by the Narnia books, and they pretty much haven’t stopped writing since then.

-At any given time, Jess probably has two or three original works, plus a fanfic project, on the go.
-She’s written video games, blogs, novels, and a probably unhealthy number of tweets.
+At any given time, Winter probably has two or three original works, plus a fanfic project, on the go.
+They’ve written video games, blogs, novels, and a probably unhealthy number of tweets.
 Current geeky preoccupations include Marvel comic books and movies, rules-light tabletop storytelling games, and rewatching Buffy the Vampire Slayer for the umpteenth time.

-If Jess could have any superpower, it would be shapeshifting.
+If Winter could have any superpower, it would be shapeshifting.
 Or teleportation.
 Or shapeshifting while teleporting.

 Customer Service Manager – Brittany Edwards